ExtendRealityLtd/Tilia.Indicators.SpatialTargets.Unity/Documentation/API/SpatialTargetFacade.md

 #### Deselect(Boolean)

-Deselects the containing [SpatialTarget] if it is in a selected state.
+De-selects the containing [SpatialTarget] if it is in a selected state.

 ##### Declaration